 In addition to building Magic Town, Michael Garman has dedicated the past fifty years to creating hundreds of sculptures that honor American heroes from all walks of life.
 Among his many sculpture series – Early American, Military, Firefighters, Linemen, Law Enforcement, Western, and many more – a theme emerges.
 Michael Garman’s art pays tribute to the extraordinary everyday heroes all around us: the firefighters, soldiers and police who run into danger, the doctors who treat our wounds, the lonely cowboy facing the long trail ahead, and the down-but-never-out street character with a twinkle in his eye.

-All of his nearly 500 sculptures are reproduced by hand in Colorado Springs, USA with prices starting at under $40.
+All of his nearly 500 sculptures are reproduced by hand in Colorado Springs, USA.
 Michael Garman’s goal has always been to tell an honest story, recreate it in an honest way, and sell it for an honest price.
 This is Michael Garman’s “Art for the People.”